 - 1. Cease and desist from: - a.
 Prohibiting its employees from engaging in concerted activity protected under section 1152 of the Agricultural Labor Relations Act (the "Act"). - b.
 In any like or related manner interfering with, restraining, or coercing any agricultural employee in the exercise of the rights guaranteed by section 1152 of the Act. - 2.
 Take the following affirmative actions that are deemed necessary to effectuate the policies of the Act: - a.
-Upon request of the Regional Director, sign the attached Notice to agent into all appropriate languages, reproduce sufficient copies in each language for the purposes set forth below. - b.
-Post copies of the Notice, in all appropriate languages, in conspicuous places on its property for 60 days, the periods and places of posting to be determined by the Regional Director, and exercise due care to
+Upon request of the Regional Director, sign the attached Notice to Agricultural Employees ("Notice") and, after its translation by a Board agent into all appropriate languages, reproduce sufficient copies in each language for the purposes set forth below. - b.
+Post copies of the Notice, in all appropriate languages, in conspicuous places on its property for 60 days, the periods and places of posting to be determined by the Regional Director, and exercise due care to replace any Notice which has been altered, defaced, covered, or removed.